themarquisdesheric/amber-health/src/pages/articles/2020-02-10-symptoms-of-endometriosis.md

 Though incorrect, endometriosis is commonly thought to be cyclical in nature and only associated with menses.
 This couldn’t be further from the truth for many patients.
 While some patients will experience symptoms cyclical to their menstrual cycle, many more will experience a gradual worsening of symptoms that can become chronic in nature.

-<blockquote class="blockquote">A common myth is that endometriosis only affects a patient during their period.
+<blockquote>A common myth is that endometriosis only affects a patient during their period.
 While this may be the case for some patients, for most patients the pain affects them both during and outside their period.

 <cite><a href="https://www.vitalhealth.com/conditions-treated/pelvic-pain-conditions/endometriosis/" target="_blank" rel="noopener noreferrer">- Vital Health Endometriosis Center </a></cite>